bmorelli25/opentelemetry-collector-contrib/examples/tracing/README.md

-# OpenTelemetry Collector Demo
+# Elastic exporter Demo

-This demo is a sample app to build the collector and exercise its tracing functionality.
+This demo is a sample app to build the collector and export traces to the Elastic Stack.

-To build and run the demo, switch to this directory and run
+Copy/paste in your `apm_server_url` and `secret_token`, then switch to this directory and run

 ```
 docker-compose up
 ```

-Hit `http://localhost:8081` in your browser or using something like cURL, and then open up `http://localhost:9411` or `http://localhost:16686` to search for the traces in the Zipkin or Jaeger UIs.
+Hit `http://localhost:8081` in your browser a few times and open the APM app to see the results.